Related Cases:

 He is seen by a specialist who considers a COMT (catechol-O-methyl transferase) inhibitor.
 This again prevents Dopamine breakdown and helps to regulate levels and so may be added on to therapies.

-Surgery: this is an option for some patients where medications are not controlling symptoms adequately.
+Surgery: this is an option for some patients where medications do not control symptoms adequately.
 It involves Deep brain stimulation (DBS) surgery in which electrodes are inserted into a targeted area of the brain, using MRI (magnetic resonance imaging) and recordings of brain cell activity during the procedure.
 A second procedure is performed to implant an IPG, impulse generator battery (like a pacemaker) under the collarbone or in the abdomen.
 The IPG provides an electrical impulse to a part of the brain involved in motor function.
 Those who undergo DBS surgery are given a controller to turn the device on or off.
 There is a small risk of infection, stroke, bleeding or seizures.
 DBS surgery may be associated with reduced clarity of speech.
 A small number of people with PD have experienced a cognitive decline after DBS surgery.